The difference between CBD vs THC- All you need to know

-- If you are subject to drug testing, choose products with ZERO THC – There is still a small chance of a positive result especially if tests are CBD sensitive.
-However, the chances are massively reduced if you choose a THC free product.
+There’s a small chance of a positive result with full-spectrum products, especially if tests are sensitive.
+Risk is reduced if you choose THC free products, but not eliminated.

 The Main Takeaway

 Often misconceptions about cannabis can lead people to believe CBD and THC act in the same way.
 They both have benefits in their own right***, and this article serves as a guide to help breakdown the difference between them, so you can make informed decisions about what is right for you.

-There are many things to consider if you are thinking of taking CBD or THC, but always make sure you do your own personal research before you take anything, especially if you are subject to drug testing or on medication.
+There are many things to consider when you’re thinking of taking CBD vs THC, but always make sure you do your own personal research before you make your choice.

 Still wondering which CBD product is right for you?
-Our customer care team is always there to help you with your questions about our CBD products.
+Our customer care team are always here to help you with any questions you have about our CBD products.
 Contact us in the chatbox in the right-hand corner for more information.